 Going back to the duty of care statute for Colorado drivers, bicycles and pedestrians are treated similarly by the law.
 Both driver and bicycle rider can share fault in a bicycle accident, but the driver will almost always absorb a majority of the fault.

-Every car accident in Colorado Springs happens for a reason.
+Every car crash happens for a reason.
 In general, attorneys don’t like to use the word “accident” because it connotes an idea no one was at fault.
-In reality, there’s always fault in a car accident.
-Whether it was driver negligence or carelessness, the blame will always go somewhere.
-The tricky part of being a Colorado Springs car accident attorney is navigating what share of fault each driver has.
+In reality, there’s always fault in a motor vehicle wreck.
+Whether it was driver negligence or a crash involving bad weather, the blame will always go somewhere.
+The tricky part of being a Colorado Springs car accident lawyer is navigating what share of fault each driver has.
 The shared fault in an accident ultimately decided what kind of compensation a client will receive.
 In Colorado, there are certain statutes and laws which lay out how to distribute fault in a car wreck.
 We’ll talk about them more below.

 Anything laid out in the “duty of care” statute can be the basis for proving negligence in a car wreck.
 Was the driver/pedestrian/bicycle rider exemplifying a reasonable pattern of behavior in this situation?
 That’s the question a court or insurance company will ask when reviewing the details of the accident.

 These are situations where the accident leaves no doubt as to who is at fault.
-Rear-end accidents fall into this category as do the drunk driving and distracted driving accidents.
+Failure to yield accidents and rear-end collisions fall into this category as do the drunk driving and distracted driving accidents.

 Based on the investigations done by law enforcement and the insurance adjusters, both drivers involved in an accident will share fault in an accident.
 The fault will divide along percentages, so, for example, a driver can be found 40 percent at-fault for an accident.It should be noted if you’re found to be more than 50 percent at-fault in an accident, you will not be able to receive compensation for your accident.

-The injuries car accident victims suffer range in severity.
+The injuries motor vehicle accident victims suffer range in severity.
 The most important thing when dealing with these injuries is listening to your medical professional and following through with all the necessary treatment.
 Don’t ever put anything in a car accident claim above your personal well-being.

 Car Accident Injuries in Colorado come in a variety of forms, but these are the more common and often debilitating injuries suffered by victims.